passingthru67/workspaces-to-dock/README.md

     **Show application window count indicators** - Option to show the number of running instances of an application next to the application icon.

-    **Show applications button at the bottom** - Option to show the applications button (grid) at the bottom of the favorite shortcuts panel.
+    **Set the Apps button at the bottom** - Option to show the applications button (grid) at the bottom of the favorite shortcuts panel.

-    **Show the popup menu context arrow at the top** - Option to show the popup menu context arrow at the top of the context menu.
+    **Set the menu context arrow at the top of the popup menu dialog** - Option to show the popup menu context arrow at the top of the context menu.
 The default position is in the middle.

     **Hide thumbnails when a popup menu is shown** - Option to hide the thumbnails when a popup menu is show by right clicking a favorite application icon.
 This only applies when the shortcuts panel is oriented on the outside of the thumbnails.